 Maiss Mohamed

-2017 Hamilton Scholar | Co-Vice Chair
+2017 Hamilton Scholar | Board Chair

 Maiss Mohamed is a Policy Analyst at KFF, the independent source for health policy research, polling, and journalism.
 She works at the intersection of the Program on Medicaid and the Uninsured and the Program on Medicare Policy on issues affecting the dual-eligible population, older adults, and people with disabilities.